Keiji Haino: Style

 His main instruments of choice have been guitar and vocals, with many other instruments and approaches incorporated into his career's work.
 Haino is known for intensely cathartic sound explorations, and despite the fact that much of his work contains varied instrumentation and accompaniment, he retains a distinctive style.

 Haino cites a broad range of influences, including troubadour music, Marlene Dietrich, Iannis Xenakis, Blue Cheer, Syd Barrett, and Charlie Parker.
 At a young age, he had an epiphany through his introduction to The Doors.
 His recent foray into DJing at Tokyo nightclubs has reportedly reflected his eclectic taste.
 He has had a long love affair with early blues music, particularly the works of Blind Lemon Jefferson, and is heavily inspired by the Japanese musical concept of "Ma", the silent spaces in music (see Taiko for more information).
 In a 2012 interview with Time Out Tokyo, he described his approach as "defying the notion that you can't create something from nothing."
 He also has a keen interest in Butoh dancing and collecting ethnic instruments.

-Haino's uniqueness extends to his lifestyle: he has sported the same long hair, black clothes and sunglasses throughout his career, and is a strict straight edge vegetarian who has refrained from alcohol, tobacco and recreational drugs for his entire life.
+Haino's lifestyle: he has had the same long hair, black clothes and sunglasses throughout his career, and is a strict vegetarian.